diodesign/diosix/docs/buildroot.md

 cd buildroot
 ```

-To build a Linux kernel for a particular CPU architecture, copy the supplied Buildroot configuration for that architecture into the Buildroot source code directory.
+To build a Linux kernel for a particular CPU architecture, copy the supplied Buildroot configuration file for that architecture into the Buildroot source code directory.
 The supplied configuration files are in the `boot/buildroot/` directory within the Diosix project's root directory.
 Next, tell Buildroot to begin compiling.
 When it is complete, ensure the directory structure to store the built kernel exists within the Diosix project, and copy the generated kernel, located at `output/images/vmlinux` in the Buildroot source code directory, to the `boot/binary/<architecture>/supervisor` path.

-Generically, and assuming Diosix is located at `src/diosix` in your home directory and your working directory is still the Buildroot source code directory, the commands needed are:
+Generically, and assuming Diosix is located at `src/diosix` in your home directory and your working directory is still the Buildroot source code directory, the commands needed to perform the above steps are:

 ```
 cp $HOME/src/diosix/boot/buildroot/<architecture>.config .config